Ssaiyajin/Face-Recognition/README.md

 also added the folder so its easier to add images and recognize

 👉 It is **recommended to use Linux (e.g., Ubuntu)** for smoother setup and better compatibility with the required C++ libraries.

+### Author ✨

+Nihar Sawant – aspiring DevOps & Software Engineer with interest in machine learning, cloud, and automation.